straszheimjeffrey/The-Kiln/sample/src/sample/README.md

-# Just A Reminder
+## Just A Reminder

-I suggest you begin reading this code in request.clj.
+I suggest you begin reading this code in response.clj.
 As you proceed, go ahead and refer to dispatch.clj.